January 28, 2021

 The number of warehouses ballooned from six to 15 to cover increased product sales and an expanding product line.
-Sistema.bio knew that spreadsheets and decentralized communication channels wouldn’t scale as an inventory management system since this approach offered no real-time glimpse of product availability.
+Sistema.bio knew that spreadsheets and decentralized communication channels wouldn’t scale as a last mile inventory management system since this approach offered no real-time glimpse of product availability.
 That was a weakness, which could impact biodigester sales and subsequent field support for installation and maintenance.

 For a farmer to use Sistema.bio’s biodigester successfully involves many processes and requires coordination between different team member roles.
 It all starts with educating potential customers on the product’s benefits and getting sales leads from demonstration events.
 Then, on-site diagnostics are done to determine which biodigester size will add the most value to each particular farm.